Bit-Apps-Pro/bit-integrations/readme.txt

 4. Use the browse button to select the plugin zip file that was downloaded, and then click on Install Now.
 5. Once installed the integration plugin, click “Activate”.
 6. Now you can start building your first automated workflow using available platform connectors.
+7. Visit [Start Automation Now](https://bit-integrations.com/triggers/) to create your first automation with triggers.
+8. Refer to the [Documentation](https://bit-integrations.com/wp-docs/) for detailed setup help.

 == Screenshots ==